Learn How TIAA's Traditional Annuity Works

 TIAA’s Online Retirement Planning Tool

-TIAA offers a great online retirement planning tool that you can use after logging into the TIAA site, which allows you to model out potential transfers to the TIAA Traditional Annuity options.
+TIAA offers a great online retirement planning tool that you can use on the TIAA site, which allows you to model out potential transfers to the TIAA Traditional Annuity options.
 To run this model within the tool, you have to make a hypothetical transfer to the Traditional Annuity.
 Some participants get concerned that doing so will transfer money, but within the tool, it is only for modeling purposes and no actual transfers occur.